When does the plan take effect?

 The parking permit is completely optional.
 You’ll need to select the best strategy for you based on the parking situation at the time you need to be on campus.

 Yes.
 You will have to purchase a permit for the full year and then return the permit at the end of the semester to Jardine Hall, Room 201.
 At that time, a $75 credit -- equivalent to half the cost of the one-year permit -- will be placed on your student account and then refunded either to the bank account specified in the Student Account Suite or via a check mailed to your home address.

 Yes.
 Students who purchase a permit for their primary car, truck or SUV will be able to move the hangtag to other cars, trucks or SUVs without purchasing additional permits.
 Motorcycle decals must be purchased separately, however.

-No. Except where indicated, permits are not required at the South, West, Downtown and Metropolitan Complex facilities
+No. Except where indicated, permits are not required at WSU South, WSU West, WSU Old Town or Metropolitan Complex facilities.